How to not live paycheck to paycheck anymore.

 Step #2: Track Your Spending

-Now that you have your budget made it’s time to track your spending.
-And, when I say track your spending I literally mean to track every.single.penny.
+Now that you have made your budget it’s time to track your spending.
+And, when I say track your spending I literally mean to track every.single.penny. you earn.

 Step #3: Cut Out Unnecessary Expenses

-The third step to stop living paycheck to paycheck is to cut out all unnecessary expenses.
+The third step when learning how to stop living paycheck to paycheck is to cut out all unnecessary expenses.
 Look through your spending tracker and pick out a few items that you could cut out of your budget.
 This might be eating out, going to movies, cable TV, daily coffees, etc.

 Need some inspiration about what to cut?
 Be sure to check out these articles:

 Don’t forget to look at the expenses that you can minimize on, rather than cutting out completely.
 Perhaps you spend $150 a week on groceries, could you reduce that to $130 a week?
-There is an extra $80 a month!
+That would be an extra $80 a month or $960 a month.

 Step #4: Save Your Bonus

-Whenever you are offered a bonus or raise at work save it!
-You are use to living on less, so use that bonus to bump up your savings account.
+Whenever you are offered a bonus or raise at work, save it!
+I know the temptation when getting these raises is to “treat yo self”, but you are already use to living on less.
+Use that raise to bump up your savings account, or other finance goals.
+I promise it’s worth it!

 Step #5: Automate Your Savings

-Set your checking account to automatically take a certain amount each month and deposit this into your savings account.
-This is an easy way to save for retirement, emergency fund, or anything else you need.
+Set your checking account to automatically take a certain amount of money each month and deposit this into your savings account.
+This is an easy way to save for retirement, emergency fund, or anything else you need, without having to actually do it yourself!

-We personally have all of our savings automatically done for us and it makes the world of difference!
+My husband and I made all of our savings automatic years ago and it has made a world of difference in the amount of money we are able to save each month.
 This money doesn’t even feel like it belongs to me, because it goes straight to savings.
-It feels amazing to be able to watch that saving account grow at a regular basis.
+It feels amazing to be able to watch that saving account grow regularly and consistently.

 Step #6: Make More Money Through Side Hustles

 Last, but certainly not least is to find a way to make more money.
-You do not need to get a full time second job to bring in extra income.
+If you would really like to save more each month, you might need to find a way to increase your income.
+This doesn’t necessarily mean you have to get a second full time job.

 When choosing your side hustle, be creative!
 There are so many possibilities!
 Look at your talents and interests first to find the perfect fit for you.